KULeuven-Diepenbeek/osc-course/content/ch8-stack/inspection-labs.md

 Try to let the above program produce a few memory leaks.
 Does valgrind notice you did not clean up your mess?
 The _definitely lost_ amount should skyrocket after a few uncleaned `malloc()` calls.
 Are amount of reported bytes correct?
 Recalculate this manually.
 {{% /task %}}

+Remember that `malloc()` calls that aren't assigned _could_ be optimized and removed by the compiler, resulting in no heap reservation at all.
+Make sure to actually "do" something with it (e.g. allocate a struct and pass in a few values).
+See also [8.1: Optimizing code](/ch8-stack/stackvsheap/#optimizing-c-code).

 ## Further Reading